beeware/briefcase/docs/en/reference/configuration.md

 If this setting is not provided, Briefcase will use the default support package for the platform.

+The setting will be ignored if the app's environment manager is responsible for providing Python (e.g., Conda).

 #### `support_revision`

 The specific revision of a support package that should be used.
 By default, Briefcase will use the support package revision nominated by the application template.
 If you specify a support revision, that will override the revision nominated by the application template.

-If you specify an explicit support package (either as a URL or a file path), this argument is ignored.
+This argument will be ignored if you specify an explicit support package (either as a URL or a file path), the app's environment manager is responsible for providing Python (e.g., Conda).

 #### `supported`